utdata/icj-cli-tools/lectures/git/git-01-git-intro.md

 ### Folders and files

 - Find your `Documents/icj` folder on your computer and inside of it create a new project folder called `yourname-git-practice`.
 Always use all lower-case letters and dashes instead of space.
 It's just good practice.
-- Launch Start a new window in Visual Studio Code
+- Launch Visual Studio Code and start a **New window**.
+(You can find under the File menu, or use Command-option-N).
 - One the Welcome screen, you will see a link called **Open folder**.
-Click on that and negotiate your way to your project folder, select it and click the **Open** button.
+(If you don't see this, click on the page icon at top-left, which is the Explorer menu.)
+Click on that Open Folder button and negotiate your way to your project folder, select it and click the **Open** button.
-- Check the explorer window on the left.
-It should show the name of your folder there.
 - Go to the Terminal menu and choose New Terminal.
 This will open a terminal window inside of VS Code, which is super handy.
 The top line of the terminal should give you the path to inside your project folder, like `~/Documents/icj/christian-git-practice`.
 Please hollar if it doesn't, as we have to get this right.

 ### The README

 Every coding project should have a special file called a [README file](https://www.makeareadme.com/) which outlines what the project is and how to use it.
 It is often written in [Markdown](https://guides.github.com/pdfs/markdown-cheatsheet-online.pdf), which is a text-based syntax that Github turns into pretty HTML when it is published, but is completely readable as text.
 It also has great support to show code, tables, lists and such.
 Here is a [cheatsheet of the syntax](https://commonmark.org/help/) and [10-minute tutorial](https://commonmark.org/help/tutorial/) you may find useful.
 For what it is worth, this document and all lessons for this class are written in Markdown.

 I want you to _always_ have a README file with your projects, and it should _always_ be called `README.md`.
-Yes, with capital letters for `README` and little-case letters for `.md`.
+Yes, with capital letters for `README` and lower-case letters for `.md`.
 It breaks filename conventions because it is special.

 - Create the file first.
 I would recommend using the Terminal inside VS Code and doing `touch README.md`.
 (There are other ways, but get used to using `touch`).
 - The file now appears in the file explorer in VS Code on the left.
 You can click on that to open it.